 You will still want to check in online before heading to the airport, but you must visit a gate agent to get your printed boarding pass.

-This is because in addition to your boarding pass, you receive a second “pass” that has the words “seat reserved” on it.
+You are not able to use the mobile boarding pass because in addition to your boarding pass, you receive a second “pass” that has the words “seat reserved” on it.
 Hold on to that pass as we are about to talk about how to use the customer of size policy for boarding and seating.

-Southwest Customer of Size Boarding and Seating
+Southwest Customer of Size Policy: Boarding and Seating

 Obtaining the customer of size extra seat from Southwest is only part of the process.
 It is important that you know what all is included with the customer of size policy and how to actually utilize it on the plane.

-Southwest’s Customer of Size Boarding
+Southwest’s Customers of Size Get Pre-Boarding

 When you utilize Southwest’s customer of size policy, you are also granted preboarding.
 While this may feel awkward to use, I definitely suggest utilizing it.
 It gives you the best choice of seats (more seating tips below) and gives you time to get settled.
 It also gives you a chance to discreetly ask for an airline seatbelt extender as you enter the plane.

 I feel like most people expect preboarding to be for those with visible disabilities, but I am starting to get over that.
 I need a little extra time to get set up, and that is exactly what preboarding is for.

 Southwest Seating Tips for Customers of Size